davidhoyt/mvn-plugins/README.md

 </build>
 ```

-An example of using write-changelist to write the changelist number to an embedded resource, META-INF/VCS.properties:
+And another example using write-changelist to write the changelist number to an embedded resource, META-INF/VCS.properties:

 ```xml
 <build>
 	<plugins>